Moon Jae-in: Capital punishment

 Moon opposed efforts to re-implement capital punishment.

+Investigation of labor abuses

+Moon approved of a bill passed in April 2020 to investigate labor abuses in the work camp known as Brothers Home, which he investigated as a lawyer in 1987.

 Minimum wage

 Moon's government launched a series of minimum wage hikes.
 One of these was in 2018, which raised the minimum wage by 16.4% from the previous year to 7,530 won (US$6.65) an hour.
 In a 2018 report, the NGO Oxfam cited South Korea as one of the few countries in Asia to have made efforts to reduce inequality that year.

 Maximum hour work week

 The maximum hour work week was reduced from 68 to 52.
 In October 2018, a study conducted by a telecommunications firm found that in central Seoul the amount of time people spent in or near their workplace fell by 55 minutes, and time spent of leisure activities went up in residential areas.
 However, they found little to no change elsewhere in the country.
 Bars and restaurants in central Seoul reported a loss in business.